 Amanda has spoken at

-Amanda shares her journey from experiencing a mental health breakdown during college to becoming a mental health leader and award-winning documentary filmmaker.
-Spending three months in a psychiatric hospital hearing patients’ stories of struggle and triumph, she observed from the inside-out how the system works.
-And more importantly - the power of empathy, stories, and creativity.
-She shares how hitting rock bottom gave her ‘superpowers’ to channel pain into healing and helping others.
+In this story-driven and creative presentation, Amanda takes your audience through a series of insights and stories that inspire us to think differently about mental health – for ourselves and the systems we work in.
+She shares her journey spending three months in a psychiatric hospital hearing patients’ stories of struggle and triumph.
+Amanda learned from the inside-out how the systems works – and most importantly – witnessed the power of vulnerability and the ‘superpowers’ behind people’s pain and trauma.
 While in the hospital, a thoughtful nurse handed Amanda a box of crayons.
 This small gesture became a pivotal moment in Amanda’s healing, and has become a larger metaphor in her talks for audiences to "Think Outside the [Crayon] Box" about mental health and identity.
-In this presentation, Amanda weaves in her own personal story, wellness tips, creative exercises using crayons, and short films she's produced featuring people's mental health stories.
+As a filmmaker and multimedia artist, she weaves in short film she's produced of other people’s journeys to illustrate the diversity of adversity and resilience.
+She challenges audiences to embrace mental health and illness as an ‘everybody and every industry’ issue that impacts us all differently.

 Learning points: